Man getting arrested

 Reasons a Bench Warrant Would Be Issued

 • Two ex-spouses are summoned to meet in court to settle a dispute over child custody.
-One of the spouses has recently moved and not updated the court with the new address.
-They simply never see the summons and miss their court appearance as a result.
+One of the spouses has recently moved and has not updated the court with the new address.
+They never see the summons and miss their court appearance as a result.

 Consequences of a Bench Warrant

 If you interview for a job, your FTA violation will appear in any background check.
 This can also inhibit your ability to rent an apartment or buy property.
-If you are collecting any type of government benefits, from Social Security to food stamps, you can find yourself ineligible.
+You can find yourself ineligible if you are collecting any government benefits, from Social Security to food stamps.

 How to Clear a Bench Warrant in Florida

-The first option is to go directly to the judge and explain the reason for your absence.
-Be aware though that even in the most benign circumstances–missing a misdemeanor hearing because you had to take your child to the emergency room–getting the warrant expunged this way will require at least one hearing that you will be obligated to attend in person.
+The first option is to go directly to the judge and explain your absence.
+Be aware that even in the most benign circumstances–missing a misdemeanor hearing because you had to take your child to the emergency room–getting the warrant expunged this way will require at least one hearing that you will be obligated to attend in person.
 That’s in addition to the hearing for the original violation that needs rescheduling.

 You can also go to the police, who will inform the judge.
 You may be held in jail overnight.
 Persons out on bail might choose to go to their bail bondsman.